Our monthly spotlight on the superstars at the Alameda Wildlife Conservation Park… and their keepers!

 Over the years, Steve has kept his promise and has since been back to help out and has been part of the Steering Committee of the Zoo for the past 4 years, also helping the AWCP to attain its BIAZA (British & Irish Association of Zoos & Aquaria) accreditation last year.
 Fourteen years later, he is now back as a permanent member of the team.

 At this stage in the development of the AWCP, Steve’s knowledge and vast experience of an array of species, not to mention his practical and maintenance skills, is invaluable.
 Part of his remit will be to use his skills to help drive the progress of the Strategic Plan for the zoo even further, helping to improve the habitats and spaces for the animals.
 He has also been set the task to help develop the reptile section of the park which has been one of the smaller sections of the park but has some increasingly tricky residents, requiring specialist knowledge and handling.
+For ideal substrate leopard geckos, and how to take care of them, people can check here and find out!

 9:00 am – As this is a relatively late start-time for a zoo keeper, Steve is often in the park and stuck into his tasks well before the clock strikes nine.
 After an initial catch up with Steve Perry, the senior keeper of the park, the first task is to check the reptile section – mainly the snakes and the reptiles in the tunnel area.
 Most days there will be list of maintenance tasks to work through, from fixing barriers to sealing up leaks and checking electrics; especially important for reptiles during the winter months.
 Reptiles are more often than not from warm climates, and therefore require a source of heat that adequately replicates the suns UV rays, along with a good base ambient heat and the correct humidity for the species.
 This is something many novice pet owners tend to get wrong.
 All of the reptiles at the park are ex-pets; some of them became unmanageable for the owners.
 For this reason the wildlife park urges people to think twice before taking on a reptile as a pet.
 It is an expensive and sometimes complicated undertaking, and more often than not, the animal quietly suffers inadequate care and sickness is often not spotted until it’s too late.